allenai/allenact/docs/installation/installation-framework.md

 `conda activate allenact`

-From within the environemnt download the Gibson dataset using the [instructions provided by the authors](https://github.com/StanfordVL/GibsonEnv/blob/master/gibson/data/README.md#download).
+From within the container download the Gibson scene files into the `dataset` folder using the [instructions provided by the authors](https://github.com/StanfordVL/GibsonEnv/blob/master/gibson/data/README.md#download).
 Then proceed to run your experiments using `allenact` as you normally would.